JCDeen/Google-Lit.dev-on-WAMP/README.md

 Read the source in deen.html to see exactly how this was installed on a typical WAMP setup on Windows 10 PC.

-The code in <b>deen.html</B> yields the screen seen below, after the horizontal rule, in a Firefox browser.<br />
+The code in <b>deen.html</B> yields the screen seen below, after the gray horizontal rule, in a Firefox browser.<br />
 The code in <b>deen-using-cdn.html</b> does the same as <i>deen.html</i>, but imports the <i>lit.dev</i> code from a CDN, and therefore avoids the need to run npm to install lit.dev.<br />

 <p>The code in <b>deen-using-cdn-timers.html</b> is the timers example from <i>lit.dev</i>, and it also imports the <i>lit.dev</i> code from a CDN.<br>